 Winter Rules ‘Preferred Lies’

-As from 10th November 2018 until further notice the following local ruling will apply :
+Winter Rules “Preferred Lies” are in effect until further notice and the following local ruling will apply :

 A ball lying on a closely mown area through the green may be lifted without penalty and cleaned.
 Before lifting the ball, the player must mark the balls position.
 Having lifted the ball, he must place it on a spot within 6 inches of and not nearer to the hole than where it originally lay, that is not in a hazard and not on the putting green.